 The author, Lucinda Scala Quinn, shares "empty fridge" strategies that are budget-friendly and creative!
 Giving the experienced and newbie cook tools they need to be successful in the kitchen resulting in a happy and satisfied family!

 Chocolate Hazelnut Orange Potstickers - an undeniable keeper recipe!

-Chocolate Hazelnut Orange Potstickers recipe is one that I will definitely keep around for holiday gatherings.
-Easy to make, these take little effort, time, or ingredients!
-Just grab the hazelnut spread, wonton skins, orange zest, sugar, and butter and you are ready to go!
+This recipe for Chocolate Hazelnut Orange Potstickers is one that I will definitely keep around for holiday gatherings.
+They are easy to make, take little effort, time, or ingredients!
+Just 5 ingredients will have you in the kitchen making one of the tastiest recipes ever! and you are ready to go!

 Follow our sponsors on social media:

 If you are like me, you LOVE hazelnut filling.
 My easiest and most favorite cookie to make are these Chocolate Hazelnut Gingerbread Cookie Cups.